 As a result of these improvement strategies, West Goshen has seen remarkable growth in student achievement.

 After its second year of working with NIET, West Goshen went from a D rating the previous year to a B rating.
 By year 2015- 2016, the school received an A rating.
-The district has now maintained its A rating for three years.
+The school has now maintained its A rating for three years.

 West Goshen is closing achievement gaps for its English Learners and students living in poverty.
 In 2018, the passing rate for both English Learners and students receiving free or reduced-priced lunch was higher in West Goshen than the state on both English Language Arts (ELA) and math exams.